yesskenn/yesskenn.github.io/src/content/projects/serene-strides.md

 ## Overview

 Serene Strides offers equine-assisted social and emotional learning programs.
-It's meaningful, specialized work that deserving a website to match.
+It's meaningful, specialized work that is deserving of a website to match.
 What they had was outdated, visually inconsistent, and needed to meet basic accessibility standards.

 ## My Role